Nested maps

 - use relationships that make business sense

-- use colors to add a second reading dimension
+- use highlighting to add a second reading dimension